divyanshu12-fullstack/Nooter/README.md

 ## - For Frontend -> cd .\frontend\  -> npm install -> npm run dev
 - Frontend runs on  http://localhost:5173/
-###- Note: This frontend is made to compliment the backend, not the main highlight of the work
+###- Note: This frontend is made to complement the backend, not the main highlight of the work
 Once both backend and frontend are up and running use  http://localhost:5173/ to test my site
 #### Thanks for reading this far.